 This section contains information about Torque architecture and explains how to install Torque.
 It also describes how to install Torque packages on compute nodes and how to enable Torque as a service.

-In this topic:

-2.1.1 Basic Server Configuration
+- 2.1.1 Basic Server Configuration

-2.1.2 Torque Architecture 21
+- 2.1.2 Torque Architecture

-2.1.3 Installing Torque Resource Manager 21
+- 2.1.3 Installing Torque Resource Manager

-2.1.4 Compute Nodes
+- 2.1.4 Compute Nodes

-2.1.5 Enabling Torque as a Service
+- 2.1.5 Enabling Torque as a Service